minuteman1911/atitya/index.md

    3. Someone who wants to do NLP.

 # TL;DR
    I shall begin this section by saying that its optional.
-Though you don't have to read all of this stuff to start using Kobe, it provides some background as to what problem Kobe is trying to solve.
+Though you don't have to read all of this stuff to start using Kobe, it provides some background as to the problem that Kobe is trying to solve.
 I am assuming that you, as a reader haven't stumbled upon this page by mere accident and that you are familiar with artificial neural networks ( ANNs ).
-The problem though with ANNs of today is that they can solve only a specefic range of tasks and do not exhibit a 'General Intelligence'.
+ANNs have proven their worth in a wide range of areas like image procesding, natural language processing, classification, prediction etc. The problem though with ANNs of today is that they can solve only a specefic task and do not exhibit a 'General Intelligence'.
 There are fundamental differences between how a biological neural network works and how an artificial one works.
 Kobe tries to bridge this gap.
    ### Is AI a bubble?
    We don't know that yet; only time will tell.
 Most people today implement a technique called ML (Machine Learning) to make their applications smarter.
-ML has been known to and used by researchers since many decades, it's proliferation into the consumer space occured only after the average computing prowess increased manifold in the last two decades.
-AI is actually a broader term which may be vaguely summed up as an answer to the requirement : "Do anything but make my machine seem inteligent!".
+Although ML has been known to and used by researchers since many decades, it's proliferation into the consumer space occured only after the average computing prowess increased manifold in the last two decades.
+AI is actually a broader term which may be vaguely summed up as a solution to the problem : "Do anything but make my machine seem inteligent!".
 Thus, a very complex system of hardcoded rules, interdependent on each other could make up a good AI.
 But, it cannot ( as of now ) necessarily transform a machine into a sentient being.
 The brain (of any species) itself is a complex system of hardcoded rules, but there are subtle differences in a deep neural network (which is the latest technique of making an AI system) and the biological brain.
     Can today's AI make a machine seem as intelligent as a human?
 Yes.
 The emergent behaviour of the latest AI robots does seem to **roughly** imitate the emergent behaviour found in humans, including speech and voice, but the rules are hardcoded nonetheless.
-I do not mean by this, that each response is hardcoded in the robot, that would be insane.
+I do not mean by this, that each response is hardcoded in the robot; that would be insane.
 What I mean is, there is hardcode in the mapping of outputs to ideas which that output represents.
 Also, the plasticity rules in the artificial brain are different.
     Can today's AI make a machine possible of exhibiting conscious thought?
 Unlikely.
    ### Difference between ANNs and biological NNs
   Perhaps the most important difference in ANNs and bioloical neural networks is that of time.
 ANNs pass information to each other based on the intensity of their output.
 On the contrary, biological neurons seem to communicate based on modulation of their firing rate.
 Not only timing, but also the inter-connectivity is different in biological neural networks.
 They are characterized by large recurrent feedback loops, and seem to be organized into distinct layers.
 I simply cannot mention and explain all the differences here, the list is extensive.